MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 <sup>1</sup> For details about SQL Server support, go to **[Modern Lifecycle Support](https://support.microsoft.com/en-us/lifecycle) > Search for products**, and then enter "SQL Server 2016" as the search term.

 <sup>2</sup> You can [unbind an existing R Services instance from the SQL Server support plan](https://msdn.microsoft.com/library/mt791781.aspx) and rebind it to Modern Lifecycle.
-The duration of your license is the same.
+The terms and duration of your license is the same.
 The only difference is that under Modern Lifecycle, you would adopt newer versions of R Server at a faster clip than what is typical for SQL Server deployments.

 **R binaries**